doliG/vsh-api-front-v0.2/README.md

 **Why is it v2 ?
 The v1 isn't over yet.**

-It's true, but i speak here of V2 of app because of many improvements in my knowledge if technologies and libraries, and i want to start it again from scratch.
-Rethink it all, to do a better app.
+It's true, but i speak here of V2 of app because of many improvements in my knowledge (technologies and libraries), and i want to start it again from scratch, to rethink all of it.

 **What is the stack here ?**

 This project is based on a basic no-name customers/orders api.
-So because this api is already done, there is no back-end to do here.
+Because this api is already done, there is no back-end in this projet.
+This is a **react front app**.
 I will use a common and basic front stack here :

 - Routing : `react-router`
 - Data storage, and rendering : `react`, `react-dom`, `redux`